-All analyses for BOD and SS must be in accordance with the latest edition of Standard Methods.
+All analyses for BOD and SS must be in accordance with USEPA Approved Methods.
 Special attention to the procedures stipulated for the BOD analysis is stressed, specifically relative to the seeding of samples and to the technique of preparing an adequate number of dilutions.
 (Note: Upon written request to the Director, seed material may be obtained free of charge at the District's Monitoring and Research Laboratory in Stickney, Illinois.)